-A few things have happened since, like being featured on Travel Channel and New York Times, getting published by the likes of WIRED, Lifehacker, PC World, appearing in Nokia commercials, was given a car by Ford, intentionally fell for every scam in India – with so much more over the last nine years you can catch up on here.
+A few things have happened since, like being featured on Travel Channel and New York Times, getting published by the likes of WIRED, Lifehacker, PC World, appearing in Nokia commercials, being given a car by Ford, developing several top 10 travel apps, and intentionally falling for every scam in India – with so much more you can catch up on here.

 And I haven’t regretted it for one moment.

 As for what’s to come?
 That’s an adventure you’re invited to join.
-I write twice a week – on Tuesdays and Thursdays – you can keep up with me on Facebook, Twitter, Instagram.
+I write twice a week – on Tuesdays and Thursdays – and you can keep up with me on YouTube, Facebook, Twitter, and Instagram.
 If inboxes are more your thing, subscribe via email or monthly newsletter.

 Over the years I learned to minimize my belongings, adapt to frequently changing environments, and make the most out of my tech gadgets.
 You can also learn to become a traveling hacker on any trip – saving money, seeing more of the world, and using your laptop as the wonderful travel companion you never knew you had.